SebastianSalasDCI/Closure_class/README.md

 console.log(result)
 ```

-4. Write a code that would allow you to do this using a closure.
+4. Write a code that would allows you to do this using a closure.

 ```js
 const addSix = createBase(6);